ovh/docs/pages/account/billing/manage-payment-methods/guide.en-gb.md

 > [!primary]
 >
-> For more information, please refer to our [Getting started with OVHcloud APIs](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api/)
+> For more information, please refer to our guide [Getting started with the OVHcloud API](https://docs.ovh.com/gb/en/api/first-steps-with-ovh-api/).
 >
-> If you experience any difficulties finding your payment methods via the OVHcloud APIs, use the `Edit description`{.action} function (button `...`{.action} to the right of your screen) in the [Payment method](#payment_methods) section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+> If you experience any difficulties finding your payment methods via the OVHcloud API, use the `Edit description`{.action} function by clicking on the button `...`{.action} next to your payment method in the [Payment method](#payment_methods) section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
 >

 ### Prepaid account